cciw-uk/data-protection/01 Decisions and actions document.rst

   implementing GDPR will fall to the web master/web developers.

-* Website-related security and data protection policies will, as far as possible, be woven into the web developer documentation, which forms part of the source code, and not be a separate document.
+* Website-related security and data protection policies will, as far as possible, be woven into the web developer documentation, which is in the source code repository, and not in separate documents.
 This is because a good approach to data protection forms an integral part of how the web developers need to build the website software.